votchallenge/website/contents/vot2022/participation.md

  * Incrementally adapted or novel methods for single-object tracking
  * New insights into existing methods of single-object tracking
- * New ideas for the performance analysis of single-object
+ * New ideas for the performance analysis of single-object tracking
  * Novel ways of using and extending the VOT framework for performance analysis of trackers

 ### Submission instructions for regular papers

  * VOT2022 papers must follow the [submission guidelines for ECCV2022 papers](https://eccv2022.ecva.net/submission/call-for-papers/)
- * The same ECCV2022 policies apply for plagiarism, dual/double submissions, review process
+ * The same ECCV2022 policies apply for plagiarism, dual/double submissions and the review process
- * Your paper will be part of the ECCVW2022 workshop proceedings and will be available after the conference as open access publication at the [CvF portal](https://openaccess.thecvf.com/)
+ * Your paper will be part of the ECCVW2022 workshop proceedings and will be available after the conference at the [CvF open access portal](https://openaccess.thecvf.com/)
- * Submit your paper by using our [submission system](https://cmt3.research.microsoft.com/VOT2022)
+ * Submit your paper by using our [MS CMT submission system](https://cmt3.research.microsoft.com/VOT2022)

 ### Submission instructions for rejected ECCV2022 papers